natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

    | sudo apt-get upgrade
    |
    | sudo apt-get install openssh-client

 **Disable root Login:** This configuration will limit SSH only to users other than root.
-Find and ensure the line for “PermitRootLogin” exists and looks like the one below:

 PermitRootLogin no